Yoast/wordpress-seo/packages/postcss-preset/readme.md

 # `@yoast/postcss-preset`

-This package aims to provide a Babel preset for building Yoast packages.
+This package aims to provide a PostCSS preset for building Yoast packages.

 ## Usage